Expert Advice

 In addition to Chad fast-tracking us through customs, I coordinated with the resort to send a driver to escort us from the airport to The Crane.
 Considering that this service isn't any more expensive than a taxi, it was a no-brainer.
 Having someone there waiting for us in a foreign country was perfect.

 We simply let him know how large our party was, and he arrived to pick us up in a 10-person van, which was more than enough room.
-David was our driver, and we got to know him very well during our trip, as he offered to drive us around the island during our stay.
+David was our driver, and we got to know him very well, as he offered to drive us around the island during our stay.
 The price he quoted was low, and it would be just our travel group; we had to say yes.

 Since I'm always thinking about how to maximize my Hilton Honors Points and my credit card, I asked if we could charge it to our room.
 The answer?
 Of course, we could.